13. Objects of vectors¶

 In Card objects we talked about mappings between real-world values like rank and suit, and internal representations like integers and strings.
 Although we created a mapping between ranks and integers, and between suits and integers, we pointed out that the mapping itself does not appear as part of the program.

-Actually, C++ provides a feature called an enumerated type that makes it
+Actually, C++ provides a feature called an enumeration that makes it possible to

-possible to (1) include a mapping as part of the program, and (2) define the
+(1) include a mapping as part of the program, and (2) define the set of values

-set of values that make up the mapping.
-For example, here is the definition of
+that make up the mapping.
+For example, here is the definition of the enumerated

 and Rank